slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 "Let me know what you decide."

+Mik, the man who hired me, came from a long line of Belgian fashioners, doctors and big businessers.
+I was straight out of college, interviewing a few days before my graduation.
+He made me my first offer and I gladly accepted it.

 I could mention the Dans and Stans of the office but they stuck out in no particular way.
 Each with their 'own sense of humor', identical patents pending.
 The only thing I felt there then was the clock eating away at us diligently as we ran around trying to ignore the bitemarks.

 Explaining why my work was lackluster is pretty difficult.
 What did I want out of it?
-I went to school to do it, a determination to "succeed".
+I went to school to do it, a determination to "succeed" ((succeed)).
 But what I really wanted was to live the way I wanted to live.
 To be free from the work and grind each of these cogs assaulted on each other.
 So I worked, and project timelines slipped, untli I was knee deep in requests and changes that I didn't relate to.

 Honestly I hated my job.
-Briefly, we worked on curriculums for school children, and our most recent project was printing paint by numbers pictures in an effort to make them educational.
+Briefly, we worked on curriculums for school children, and our most recent project was randomly generating educational paint by number pictures.

-Mik, the man who hired me, came from a long line of Belgian fashioners, doctors and big businessers.
-I was straight out of college, interviewing a few days before my graduation.
-It was my first offer and I gladly accepted it.

-I asked Michael once why he worked.
-He told me casually, "It's de-evolution.
-We've reached our peak, dancing in space and stuff.
-We've reached our peak instead of riding horses, fighting wars or grinding things...
-To sit.
-The last step is imminent, that we don't even leave our houses and do nothing.
-We're almost there.
-We're all apart of it."
-He smiled at me but I lookedthrough it regretting the question.
+With Michael as an exception, I didn't find much leeway with my fellow employees.
+At lunch they'd argue how much of a pain it was to wash dishes.
+In the day they would scream about how there were no good snacks.In the evening they would try to make excuses for leaving early.